iris-hep/analysis-grand-challenge/workshops/agctools2022/statistical-inference/README.md

 ## cabinetry overview

-TBD
+Given time, most of the section on cabinetry will be focused on following the [cabinetry tutorials][cabinetry tutorial].
+Though to tie into the `pyhf` + `funcX` demonstration, the `cabinetry-HEPData-workspace.ipynb` notebook will be using the same HEPData workspace.

-For more information, check out the [cabinetry tutorials][cabinetry tutorial].
+For more information on cabinetry, check out the [cabinetry docs][cabinetry docs].

 [tutorial indico]: https://indico.cern.ch/event/1126109/contributions/4780155/
 [1Lbb HEPData]: https://www.hepdata.net/record/ins1755298